TariaUnique/book/posts/c&c++/inside the c++ object model/Chapter 5. Semantics of Construction, Destruction, and Copy.md

 ```
 Again, conceptually, this triggers the generation of the trivial destructor for Point.
 But, as we've seen, the destructor, in practice, is neither generated nor invoked.

-Finally, the return of local by value conceptually triggers the definition of the trivial copy constructor, which is then invoked, and so on.
-In practice, the return remains a simple bitwise operation of `Plain Ol' Data`.
+Finally, the return of local by value conceptually triggers the definition of the trivial copy constructor, which is then invoked。In practice, the return remains a simple bitwise copy operation of `Plain Ol' Data`.

 ### **Abstract Data Type**
 第二个关于Point的声明如下